 - Transfer dough to the prepared pan, and bake for 12 to 13 minutes or until crisp on top and golden on the bottom.

 Proper Dough Consistency and Tips

-Okay, so here's the thing.
-We're walking a pretty fine line getting enough moisture into an oil-free dough while still having it remain dry enough to form into a disc and cut cleanly.
-Because of this the dough is a bit sticky, so you'll need to use extra oat flour on your work surface and on your hands and knife (or bench scraper or whatever you use to cut the dough).
+In other words, the dough is a bit sticky.
+So you'll need to use extra oat flour on your work surface and on your hands and knife (or bench scraper or whatever you use to cut the dough).

 A quick note about the ingredients:

 An easier route to take would have been to use full-fat coconut milk for the liquid in these scones, and you can certainly do that if you want to.
 But since many people avoid coconut for various reasons, AND it seems like stores are constantly running out of coconut milk these days, I wanted to find a work-around.
 So we're using almond butter and non-dairy milk instead.

 You can see in the prep photos above how the dough coated the bench scraper (photo on right).
 For easier slicing it helps to wipe off your knife between cuts and/or sprinkle it with oat flour.
 You'll also want to use care when transferring the cut dough to the baking sheet, as it is fairly soft.